 Round 4, Pick 146: Tyler Biadasz, C, Wisconsin

 Biadasz could end up replacing Travis Frederick, but it won’t be in Year 1.
-Joe Looney is a better, more proven football player who only allowed 1 sack as Travis Frederick’s season replacement in 2018, but he’s on a 1-year deal.
-The Cowboys are essentially starved for cash at the moment but are doing the right thing by acquiring bodies to compete for the starting left guard and center spots.
+Joe Looney is a more proven player who only allowed 1 sack as Travis Frederick’s season replacement in 2018, but he’s on a 1-year deal, according to spotrac.com.
+The Cowboys don’t have a lot of money at the moment but are doing the right thing by acquiring bodies to compete for the starting left guard and center spots.

-Outside of Joe Looney, they have 2019 3rd-rounder Connor McGovern, 2018 2nd-rounder Connor Williams, free-agent acquisition Cameron Erving, and now Tyler Biadasz.
-They just want more bodies in the building to get their best 5 on the field, which is the right approach.
-3 of those 5 spots belong to All-Pro left tackle Tyron Smith, All-Pro right guard Zack Martin, and emerging right tackle La’el Collins.
+Outside of Joe Looney, they have 2019 3rd-rounder Connor McGovern, 2018 2nd-rounder Connor Williams, free-agent acquisition Cameron Erving, and now Tyler Biadasz, according to Ourlads.com.
+They just want as many players as possible to get their best guys on the field, which is the right approach.
+3 of those 5 spots belong to All-Pro left tackle Tyron Smith, All-Pro right guard Zack Martin, and emerging right tackle La’el Collins, according to Ourlads.com.

 The fact that they got the division-rival Philadelphia Eagles to trade down, all for the price of a 5th-round pick, is stunning in itself.
 Successfully trading up with a division rival to get a player you think can help your team against that rival is a well-done play, and for a player of Biadasz’s caliber, it may be well worth it.
-The Wisconsin center made the All-Big 10 team in all 3 of his seasons (back-to-back 1st-team appearances as a sophomore and as a junior, 2nd-team appearance as a freshman) and won the Rimington Award (best center in the nation) as well as Unanimous All-American honors as a junior.
+The Wisconsin center made the All-Big 10 team in all 3 of his seasons (back-to-back 1st-team appearances as a sophomore and as a junior, 3nd-team appearance as a freshman) and won the Rimington Award (best center in the nation) as well as Unanimous All-American honors as a junior, according to the Wisconsin Badgers website.

 Biadasz has a very respectable college resume, and if not for a down year in 2019 (at least on film), he may have gone much higher than this pick.
 The first thing to note with Biadasz’s skill set is that he’s a gap-scheme center, which is an interesting fit with Dallas’ West Coast offense that primarily features zone-run concepts.
 He plays with a lot of power, but he’s a better player in space, so getting him to pull and then move people is by far the best way to use his skill set.

-He will move people because he’s incredibly powerful, even though he doesn’t have the ideal size and length to play in a gap-scheme, but because it involves a lot of double teams, his lack of length and size can be compensated for with technique, especially when trying to push 350-pound nose guards out of the way.
+He will move people because he’s incredibly powerful, even though he doesn’t have the ideal frame to play in a gap-scheme, but because it involves a lot of double teams, his lack of frame can be compensated for with technique, especially when trying to push 350-pound nose guards out of the way.
 At times, Biadasz blocks the wrong defender and allows the 2nd-level players to make the tackle for a short gain.

 However, he’s much better at generating movement when he is pulling to exchange gaps.
 When he and Jonathan Taylor were working together on gap-scheme runs, it looked just like watching Ezekiel Elliott and Travis Frederick do the same, in that Biadasz would either cut block the defender in the hole or push him out of the said hole in either direction, letting Taylor glide through the opposite hole backside.
 It’s clear on tape that Wisconsin had a lot more success when Biadasz was allowed to pull frontside and take out the edge protector, either letting Taylor cut back inside or go way outside the tackle box, depending on the angle of the block.

-When it comes to pass-blocking, however, Biadasz has a decent anchor and is much better at double-teaming interior pass-rushers.
+When it comes to pass-blocking, however, Biadasz is decent and is much better at double-teaming interior pass-rushers.
 He can easily hold his own against much larger pass-rushers and the fact that he doesn’t get walked back into his quarterback itself gives the Cowboys something to work with.
-He’s going to be a project only because Joe Looney is a better football player, but when Looney departs in free agency, Biadasz should easily win the starting job, assuming his development all goes well.
+He’s going to be a project only because Joe Looney is the best player on the team, but when Looney departs in free agency, Biadasz should easily win the starting job, assuming his development all goes well.
 One way or another, the Cowboys may have added yet another potential starter with this pick.

 Round 5, Pick 179: Bradlee Anae, DE, Utah

 Steal of Day 3.
 No other way to say this.
-Medical concerns may have caused Bradlee Anae to drop this far in the draft, but the Cowboys are most certainly happy to add another rotational edge rusher who could contribute solid snaps as both a run defender and a pass rusher.
+Concerns may have caused Bradlee Anae to drop this far in the draft, but the Cowboys are most certainly happy to add another rotational edge rusher who could contribute solid snaps as both a run defender and a pass rusher.
 In year 1, at least, Anae will have to compete for snaps.
-Tyrone Crawford or Randy Gregory will likely start opposite DeMarcus Lawrence, with Crawford potentially getting snaps at 3-technique defensive tackle.
-Behind them, you have Aldon Smith and Joe Jackson, who Anae could easily beat out if he impresses in training camp.
+Tyrone Crawford or Randy Gregory will likely start opposite DeMarcus Lawrence, with Crawford potentially getting snaps at 3-technique defensive tackle, according to Ourlads.com.
+Behind them, according to Ourlads.com, you have Aldon Smith and Joe Jackson, who Anae could easily beat out if he impresses in training camp.

 One way or another, even if this was a depth pick, Anae should’ve gone at least 1 whole round earlier than he did, so this is pure value.
 He very well may beat out Smith, Jackson, and Crawford for a spot on the 2nd unit, because he’s just that gifted.
 With this pick, the Cowboys are copying a recipe used by the Philadelphia Eagles in their magical Super Bowl run in 2017: build the defensive line as much as humanly possible.
 In just one offseason, Dallas gets Randy Gregory and Aldon Smith back from suspension, Tyrone Crawford back from injury, Gerald McCoy and Dontari Poe in free agency, and Bradlee Anae and Neville Gallimore from the draft.
 Talk about a makeover.

 Let’s just start with the elephant in the room.
 For an edge rusher, Anae is not the greatest athlete by any means.
 According to mockdraftable.com, he athletically tested far below the 50th-percentile on almost all of his drills.
-7.44 seconds on the 3-cone drill (48th-percentile) and 31 inches on the vertical jump (47th-percentile) are the best examples of Anae’s lack of explosiveness and lateral quickness.
-It’s not like the Utah pass-rusher is very fast, either; Anae clocked in at 4.93 seconds on his 40-yard dash, setting him at the 53rd-percentile overall, which is still not very good.
+7.44 seconds on the 3-cone drill (48th-percentile) and 31 inches on the vertical jump (47th-percentile) are the best examples of Anae’s lack of explosiveness and lateral quickness (according to mockdraftable.com).
+It’s not like the Utah pass-rusher is very fast, either; Anae clocked in at 4.93 seconds on his 40-yard dash, setting him at the 53rd-percentile overall (according to mockdraftable.com), which is still not very good.
 So, if he’s not very fast, not very quick, and not very explosive, why am I so high on this pick?

-Anae is Mr. Technician to a T. He dominated the Senior Bowl (practices and games) with a signature inside-chop move, making a name for himself as a high-value Day 3 pick.
+Anae is Mr. Technician to a T. He showed out in games with a signature inside-chop move, making a name for himself as a high-value Day 3 pick.
 He can set a really good edge against the run, but his specialty is definitely rushing the passer.
 I’d be comfortable playing him as a JACK/LEO in a 3-4 or as a base end in a 4-3.
 Either one works just fine because he just wins.
 Anae’s heading to a team that has a pass-rusher who himself uses an incredible cross chop to defeat blockers.
 If DeMarcus Lawrence takes Anae under his wing and really refines that cross chop, Anae could be a very solid rotational pass rusher.

 Out of all the players in this class (besides CeeDee Lamb, of course), Anae might be a huge fan favorite just because of clutch, high-impact plays.
 As a rotational pass-rusher, he’s going to be really fresh for most of the game, and he’ll bring the juice in the 4th-quarter.
 I can guarantee there’ll be that one game against the Eagles or the Seahawks on the road, where a late 4th-quarter comeback has the Dallas defense on its heels.
 On the final drive, 3rd-and-long, he’s going to make that 1 big strip-sack on Carson Wentz or Russell Wilson that gives them a significant edge in playoff positioning or even wins them a playoff game.